GluuFederation/docs-ce-prod/3.1.1/source/index.md

 # Gluu Server Community Edition (CE) 3.1.1 Documentation
 ## Introduction
 The Gluu Server is a free open source identity and access management (IAM) platform.
+SaaS, custom, open source and commercial web and mobile applications can be made more secure by leveraging a central authentication and authorization service like the Gluu Server for user sign-in and access management.

 The most common use cases for the Gluu Server include:

 - Single Sign-On (SSO)
 - Mobile authentication